tillmanj/eatingasturias/collections/_recipes/sauces/alioli.md

 recipeCuisine: Catalan
 cookingMethod: Raw
 recipeCourse: Tapas
-recipeIngredients:
-  - 1 egg yolk
-  - 1 clove garlic.
-  - 60 ml neutral oil.
-Canola and grapeseed are both vastly superior to olive in this context.
+recipeIngredients: [1 clove garlic., 1 egg yolk, 1 pinch paprika., 1 pinch salt., 1/2 lemon, 60 ml neutral oil.
+Canola and grapeseed are both vastly superior to olive in this context., juiced.]
-  - 1 pinch salt.
-  - 1 pinch paprika.
-  - 1/2 lemon, juiced.
 requires: []
-recipeInstructions:
-  - Press your garlic clove, and put it in a small mixing bowl.
-  - Separate your egg and add the yolk to the garlic.
-Stir a bit to combine.
-  - Add a pinch of salt and a pinch of paprika if you are using it.
-Stir a bit.
-  - Stick an immersion blender into your mixing bowl and slowly drizzle in the neutral oil while the blender is running.
-This will take a few minutes if you are adding the oil slow enough.
+recipeInstructions: [Add a pinch of salt and a pinch of paprika if you are using it.
+Stir a bit., and put it in a small mixing bowl., Press your garlic clove, Repeat with the oil.
+When it is all incorporated and light and fluffy, Separate your egg and add the yolk to the garlic.
+Stir a bit to combine., Stick an immersion blender into your mixing bowl and slowly drizzle in the neutral oil while the blender is running.
+This will take a few minutes if you are adding the oil slow enough., taste and adjust with the lemon juice.]
-  - Repeat with the oil.
-When it is all incorporated and light and fluffy, taste and adjust with the lemon juice.
 recipeNotes: []
 recipeSource:
 recipeSourceExt: